Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: acknowledgments

 \section{acknowledgments}

 We thank K. Omukai for fruitful discussion.
 The Pop III dust model is calculated by T. Nozawa.
+We could make our manuscript highly improved by the anonymous referee's comments.
 GC and SH are supported by Research Fellowships of the Japan Society for the Promotion of Science (JSPS) for Young Scientists.
 NY acknowledges the financial supports from JST CREST and from JSPS Grant-in-Aid for Scientific Research (25287050).
 The numerical simulations are carried out on Cray XC30 at Center for Computational Astrophysics, National Astronomical Observatory of Japan and on COMA at Center for Computational Sciences in University of Tsukuba.